Fontamara: Language and style

-Silone write in a very simple and readable style.
+Silone writes in a very simple and readable style.
 Linguistically the Paratactic construction prevails with simple and colloquial language that reflects the simplicity of the cafoni, whereas the more educated and affluent characters express themselves in a much more refined manner, using quotations and Latin vocabulary.
 A subtle irony, at times, diffuses the tragedy as jokes and abuse reveal the naïvety of the Fontamaresi.
 The Fontamaresi do not speak standard Italian, but rather their own dialect, and find it difficult to understand people who come from the city.
 The narrator says he will write Fontamara in the language we learnt at school (i.e. Italian) in order that as many people will understand the text as possible.